Indian states resist government's steep hike in traffic fines

 Local media reported that more than a dozen of India’s 29 states - including some ruled by or in alliance with the BJP - were opposed in some way to the increases, while members of the opposition Congress party have protested outside the home of India’s federal roads minister, Nitin Gadkari.

-The state government led by the Shiv Sena party, a key ally of the BJP, was currently neither opposed nor in favor of the act that introduced the steeper fines, he added.
+The state government led by the Shiv Sena party, a key ally of the BJP, was currently neither opposed nor in favour of the act that introduced the steeper fines, he added.

 “People consider the fines under the act as too high,” Padmanabha Behera, commerce and transport minister in the eastern state of Odisha, told Reuters.
 “We are examining the steps other states are taking and will take a decision soon.”